-10.4 million pounds of fruits, vegetables, and groceries were distributed in Prince George's County, MD through Food Assistance Partners and Direct Distribution Programs in fiscal year 2015.
+4.6 million pounds of fruits, vegetables, and groceries were distributed in Montgomery County, MD through Food Assistance Partners and Direct Distribution Programs in fiscal year 2015.

 FOOD ASSISTANCE PARTNERS

 Faith based organizations, food pantries, soup kitchens, emergency shelters, senior programs, and daycare centers work on the ground to get food from the CAFB to neighbors in need.